kel-o/sdet-takehome-kel/dashboard-api/README.md

 # How to test contracts locally

-After starting docker containers as described in root README, run the following command in their respective directories to create pacts and run tests.
+After starting docker containers as described in root README, run the following commands in their respective directories to create pacts and run tests.

+The `dashboard-api` by definition is the consumer of our contract tests.
+It fetches user data from the `user-service` and displays it on the `/summarys` page.

+To create a pact, run the following command:

 **From the dashboard-api directory**
 ```
 $ bundle exec rake consumer_spec
 ```
-This will create the pact (contract specifications between dashboard-api consumer and the user-service provider)
+This will create the pact, which are the contract specifications between dashboard-api consumer and the user-service provider. (ie. When I send a request with `foo` in the body then I shold expect a response with `bar` in the body)

 **From the pact_broker directory**